ccJolene/AICUP_Power/README.md

-# AICUP_Power

-Here's a sample `README.md` file for your project.
-You can modify the sections according to your project's details.

----

 # Power Generation Prediction Project

 This repository contains the code and resources for the **Power Generation Prediction Project**.
 The goal of this project is to predict power generation based on environmental data (e.g., temperature, humidity, wind speed, sunlight, and other meteorological variables) using machine learning models, including **Random Forest Regressor**, **XGBoost**, **LSTM (Long Short-Term Memory)**, and more.